pupil-labs/pupil-docs/alpha-lab/gaze-on-face/index.md

 Pupil Cloud offers a [Face Mapper enrichment](https://docs.pupil-labs.com/neon/pupil-cloud/enrichments/face-mapper/) that tracks faces in scene videos, determines if they were gazed at, and provides coordinates for facial landmarks.
 However, it does not reveal _which_ facial landmarks were gazed at.
 That is, did they look at the mouth, eyes, or nose?

-This guide addresses this by introducing a tool that can generate Areas of Interest (AOIs) around each facial landmark (like in the video above) and correlate the wearer's gaze with these.
-This enables automatic identification of which specific locations the wearer looked at on their interlocutor's face.
+This guide introduces a tool to generate Areas of Interest (AOIs) around each facial landmark (like in the video above) and correlate the wearer's gaze with these.
+In short, it automatically identifies which facial landmarks were gazed at on the interlocutor's face.

 ## Setting Up Your Study